jkoubele/pol-ii-speed/README.md

 **Note on Slurm**: On our HPC system using Slurm, we noticed the following bug: when multiple processes fitting the model are executed on the same cluster node, their CPU usage somehow collide, resulting in orders of magnitude slower process execution.
-We suspect that this may be related to the underlying BLAST setting and/or our cluster set up, and we are currently trying to resolve this issue.
+We suspect that this may be related to the underlying BLAS setting and/or our cluster set up, and we are currently trying to resolve this issue.
 In case that you experience similar behavior, please execute at most one *RunModel* process per cluster node.

 ## Contact